Skip to main content

 Subject-specific terms can be found in the glossary.

-This consolidated subject weaves together learning from the physical world and planet Earth and beyond strands of The New Zealand Curriculum (NZC).
-Through both of these strands, ākonga will develop ways of thinking and ways of working in science; in particular, physics, and Earth and space science.
+This subject weaves together learning from the physical world and planet Earth and beyond strands of The New Zealand Curriculum.
+Through both of these strands, ākonga will develop ways of thinking and working in science. Ākonga will be encouraged to be curious, by asking questions and finding answers about the physical and natural worlds.

 Whakataukī